 Turn the system on and slowly add 1/2 ounces of molasses.
 The molasses is the catalyst to grow your microbes.
 It serves as their food source.
 After 8 hrs. take the bag out.

-If you want to make compost tea with plenty more microbes and plan on making it stretch further then use 3 ounces of molasses and leave the castings in the water.
+If you want to make compost tea with plenty more microbes and plan on making it stretch further, use 3 ounces of molasses and leave the castings in the water.

 After 24-36 hrs. spread on your soil or plants.
 Dilute the tea in whichever way you like.
 The water is only a carrier.
 The 5 gallons will treat approximately 1 acre of soil.
 Mix the tea with 50 gallons of untreated water or use is straight.